SeaQL/seaql.github.io/SeaStreamer/docs/02-configuration/01-configuration.md

 ## Cargo

 First of all, please star our [GitHub repo](https://github.com/SeaQL/sea-streamer)!
-Your support is vital to the continued maintenance of SeaStreamer.
+Your support is vital to the continued development of SeaStreamer.

 Then, add `sea-streamer` to the `[dependencies]` section of your `Cargo.toml`.